Moving Your Blogger Site to WordPress

 These tutorials should work for any Blogger and WordPress site, but I used Bluehost & Studiopress (Foodie Pro child theme to be specific).
+The one change I’d recommend now would be using SiteGround as your host.
 I highly recommend these services for their ease of use and ability to give you such a slick WordPress site so easily.

 This page contains affiliate links meaning we earn a commission if you use those links.
 We only recommend brands we use and trust.

 1. Setting Up a WordPress Site in 5 Minutes